Geometric-and-Combinatorial-Structures/Minimal-graphs-for-contractible-and-dismantlable-properties/README.md

 In this repository is shown how implement the algorithms used in the article Minimal Gaphs for contracible and dismatable properties (arXiv:2109.06729 [math.CO]).
-This work considers graphs from 1 vertex to 11 vertices.
+This work considers simple connected graphs from 1 vertex to 11 vertices.

 ## Connected graphs
 The connected graphs were taken from the well-known repository of Brendan McKay: